-Since the seminal work of Emmy Noether it is well know that all conservations laws in mechanics, \textrm{e.g.}, conservation of energy or conservation of momentum, are directly related to the invariance of the action under a family of transformations.
+Since the seminal work of Emmy Noether, it is well known that all conservations laws in mechanics, \textrm{e.g.}, conservation of energy or conservation of momentum, are directly related to the invariance of the action functional under a family of transformations.

-Within the years, this theorem has been studied by many authors and generalized in different directions: see \cite{CD:Bartos,Gastao:PhD:thesis,GastaoLazo,GF:JMAA:07,MR2323264,book:frac,NataliaNoether,ejc} and references therein.
-In particular, in a recent paper \cite{GF2012}, Noether's theorem was formulated for variational problems with delayed arguments.
+Within the years, the Noether's theorem has been studied by many authors and generalized in different directions: see \cite{CD:Bartos,Gastao:PhD:thesis,GastaoLazo,GF:JMAA:07,MR2323264,book:frac,NataliaNoether,ejc} and references therein.
+In particular, in a recent paper \cite{GF2012}, a Noether's theorem was formulated for variational problems with delayed arguments.
 The result is important because problems with delays play a crucial role in the modeling of real-life phenomena in various fields of applications \cite{ChiLoi,EFridman,GoKeMa}.
 In order to prove Noether's theorem with delays, it was assumed that admissible functions are $\mathcal{C}^2$-smooth and that Noether's conserved quantity holds along all $\mathcal{C}^2$-extremals of the Euler--Lagrange equations with time delay \cite{GF2012}.